 In the beginning, a breastfeeding mom can feel like she is nursing 24/7.
-While it is one of the most natural things you can do, it can sometimes be difficult to establish a comfortable breastfeeding relationship with your baby.
+While it is one of the most natural things you can do, it can sometimes be challenging to establish a comfortable breastfeeding relationship with your baby.
 There are many breastfeeding resources for new moms.
 Some of these resources include online or in-person support groups and classes.
 Others are simply products that make breastfeeding easier.
-In this article, we share the top 8 breastfeeding resources for new moms.
+In this article, we share helpful breastfeeding resources for new moms.

 Breastfeeding Resources: Education and Support